Rudy Giuliani unlocks phones for prosecutors in Ukraine-related lobbying probe

 In recent weeks, Giuliani met with prosecutors and during the meeting he assisted them in unlocking three devices that investigators had been unable to open, according to people familiar with the investigation.
 It is unclear if Giuliani also answered questions from investigators during this meeting.

 Giuliani provided a list of possible passwords to two other locked devices, the people said.
-Is it unknown if those passwords successfully unlocked those devices and how much relevant material is on the recently unlocked devices.
+It is unknown if those passwords successfully unlocked those devices and how much relevant material is on the recently unlocked devices.

 Now that several more devices are unlocked, that could speed up the review and ultimately lead to a quick decision over whether the former mayor of New York will face criminal charges.
 Unless new information comes to light that leads to new routes for authorities to pursue, federal prosecutors at the US Attorney's Office in the Southern District of New York -- which Giuliani led in the 1980s -- are likely to decide whether to bring charges soon after the review, people familiar with the matter told CNN.
 Officials with the Justice Department in Washington will have to sign off on any decision to charge Giuliani since foreign lobbying falls under national security.